Role of the Peer Assistant

 - Assist with Academic College’s preparation prior to New Student Conferences.

-- Assist with communication between Academic College and new students prior to New Student Conferences.
+- Assist with communication between Academic College and new students prior to New Student Orientations.

-- Assist with class registration at New Student Conferences.
+- Assist with class registration at New Student Orientations.

 - Assist colleges with day to day office responsibilities, including but not limited to: data entry, answering calls, filing, and conducting benchmarking/research as needed.

-- Assist Academic College with post New Student Conference follow-up.
+- Assist Academic College with post New Student Orientation follow-up.

-- Assist Academic College’s strategic planning for future terms and New Student Conferences.
+- Assist Academic College’s strategic planning for future terms and New Student Orientations.

 - Housing is not provided as part of this position.
 Students should make accommodations for summer housing on their own.

-- Part-time: approximately 30 hours per week, including selected work days outside of New Student Conferences during the Summer of 2017.
+- Part-time: approximately 30 hours per week, including selected work days outside of New Student Orientations during the upcoming Summer semester.